-The financial statements have been prepared using the historical basis except for the revaluation of certain financial instruments.
+The financial statements have been prepared using the historical cost basis except for financial instruments classified as fair value through profit or loss (FVTPL).

 Functional and presentation currency

 These financial statements are presented in Canadian dollars, which is the Credit Union's functional currency.